 Thank you, in advance, for respecting our camp facilities when you visit.
-We ask that you leave your pets at home, do not use tobacco, alcohol, or illegal drugs while on the property, leave guns, knives, or other weapons at home, and refrain from use of personal sports equipment (playground balls, jump ropes, etc.) while visiting us.
+We ask that you leave your pets and aerosol products at home, do not use tobacco, alcohol, or illegal drugs while on the property, leave guns, knives, or other weapons at home, and refrain from use of personal sports equipment (playground balls, jump ropes, etc.) while visiting us.